StavrosChatzipavlidis/dashboards/Power-BI/sales-dashboard/README.md

 Welcome to the Supermarket Sales Dashboard project!
 This Power BI dashboard provides a comprehensive analysis of supermarket sales data, offering valuable insights into sales performance, trends, and customer behavior.

 # Introduction
 In today's competitive retail landscape, understanding and leveraging sales data is essential for supermarkets to make informed decisions and stay ahead of the curve.
 The Supermarket Sales Dashboard is a powerful tool designed to empower supermarket managers, analysts, and stakeholders with actionable insights derived from sales data.

+In this project, I utilized the [Supermarket Sales Dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) to glean valuable insights into various facets of sales performance, profit margins, and product-specific metrics and KPIs.

 # Key Features
 - Triple Layered Dashboard: The dashboard is structured in three layers, allowing users to drill down from high-level summaries to granular details effortlessly.